 How to Copy a Page from One WordPress Site to Another

-In this tutorial I would like to cover two ways how you can copy a WordPress page from one site to another.
-I am not going to use the export and import approach, because I think it is too complicated and requires extra steps which we normally don’t need.
+In this tutorial, I’d like to cover two ways of how you can copy a WordPress page from one site to another.

-And of course everything in this tutorial applies not only to regular WordPress pages, but also:
+And of course, everything in this tutorial applies not only to simple WordPress pages but also:

-- pages with tons of custom fields (ACF, Carbon Fields, Simple Fields etc),
+• pages packed with custom fields (ACF, Carbon Fields, Simple Fields, etc),

-- pages, created with page builders (Elementor, WPBakery, Beaver Builder etc).
+• pages created with page builders (Elementor, Divi, WPBakery, Beaver Builder, etc),

 So let’s get started now.

-In the first method I describe how you can do it with my plugin, because it is the easiest, almost one-click method.
-Definitely easier than dealing with all the code from the second method.
+In the first method, I want to describe how you can do it with my plugin, because it is the easiest, almost one-click method.
+Much easier than doing everything programmatically (we will talk about it later in this tutorial).

-All right, so, in order to copy pages from one WordPress site to another using this method, you just need to do three simple steps:
+All right, so to copy pages from one WordPress site to another using this method, you need to do three simple steps:

-- Add a website in plugin settings (and optionally configure the settings for your needs).
+2. Add a target site in plugin settings (and optionally configure the settings for your needs).

-That’s all for the simple approach guys, only three simple steps as promised, and right now we’re going to dive deep into the code approach in case you’re uncomfortable with using third party plugins on your website.
+That’s all for the simple plugin approach, guys, only three simple steps as promised, and right now we’re going to dive deep into the programmatic way, in case you’re uncomfortable with using third-party plugins on your website.

 Method 2.
-Without Plugins (with WordPress REST API)
+Programmatically, with the WordPress REST API

-It is also possible to copy pages from one WordPress site to another without plugins at all.
-But unless your pages are the part of the same multisite network, the only way to do it – with the WordPress REST API.
+It is also possible to copy pages from one WordPress site to another without using any plugins.
+But unless your pages are a part of the same multisite network, the only way to do it is with the WordPress REST API.

-Below is a step-by-step example how to do it.
+Below is a step-by-step guide on how to do it.

-2.1 Decide about custom fields and register all of them on the second website
+Decide on custom fields and register all of them on the second website

-Most likely your page isn’t only the title and the content and has some custom fields.
-Even when you work with Elementor, it has all the data stored as a JSON string in literally one custom field which is _elementor_data
+Most likely, your page isn’t only the title and the content, and it has some custom fields.
+Even when you’re working with Elementor, it has all the data stored as a JSON string in literally one custom field (it is _elementor_data, by the way).

-The main point here is if you just provide all the custom fields into your REST API request, then nothing will happen and the page copy isn’t going to have the same custom fields as the original one, so we need to register every custom field on the second website with register_meta()
+The main point here is that if you just provide all the custom fields in your REST API request, then nothing will happen, and the page copy isn’t going to have the same custom fields as the original one, so we need to register every custom field on the second website with the help of the register_meta() function.

 Example: